xiaolai/regular-investing-in-box/docs/en/README.md

 >Choosing investments is like choosing a method of transportation.
 If you walk, you can still get there, it will just take longer.
 But if you have a bike you shouldn't walk, if you have a car you shouldn't bike, and if you have an airplane you shouldn't drive -- you should take whatever will get you there the fastest.

 We've seen that emerging markets develop faster, so it's easy, we can just choose the "emerging market part", right?
 Or could we just choose one fastest-growing country, or even just choose the fastest growing industry in that country?
 Sure!
-Choosing the market that is growing faster is just like choosing a faster method of transportation.
+Choosing a market that is growing faster is just like choosing a faster method of transportation.

 It's extremely difficult to pick the best investment out of tens of thousands of possibilities, but it's quite easy to pick a couple of the the fastest-growing areas out of ten or so regions.
 Everyone knows that the US and China are the fastest-growing places in the world.
 If I were to design an ETF, I would look for my investments in just these two places.
-This ETF would have a high probability of doing better than the MSCI World, wouldn't it?
-To take it a step further, it wouldn't be difficult to further limit my investments to the fastest growing one or two industries in each country.
+This ETF would have a high probability of doing better than the MSCI World Index, wouldn't it?
+To take it a step further, it wouldn't be that difficult to further limit my investments to the fastest growing one or two industries in each country.
 At least legendary investor [Masayoshi Son](https://en.wikipedia.org/wiki/Masayoshi_Son) doesn't think it would be difficult:

 >Making money is easy.
-All you need to have done is have invested in the Internet 20 years ago, because at that time the internet was the future of the world.
+All you need to have done is invested in the Internet 20 years ago, because at that time the Internet was the future of the world.
 Now, you should invest in AI, because AI is the future of the world.

 Actually, I have already designed a no-load, no-management-fee index fund.
 The working name is "Odyssey", and it should be issued in the US in October of 2020.
 It will be made up of about 30 investments, all in listed companies in the US and China.
 There is only one selection criterion:

 >"Who has constantly growing user data?"

-I agree with Sun Zhengyi's point of view, and believe that in the foreseeable future AI will be the best industry.
+I agree with Masayoshi Sun's point of view, and believe that in the foreseeable future AI will be the best industry.
 However, my point of view is slightly different.
 For instance, I believe the following:

 >No matter how good the algorithm is, it needs data to feed it.
-Public companies who have large and growing amounts of user data already have sufficient profit-making ability.
+Public companies with large and growing amounts of user data already have sufficient profit-making ability.
 If in the future algorithms are large trees, then growing amounts of data are fertile ground.
 Without fertile ground, the trees can't grow.
 Most algorithm companies will in the end be used by large companies with data.

 When I started to buy lots of bitcoin in 2011, many people thought I was crazy.
 They all said the same thing: "Isn't it too risky?"
 They felt like it was too risky, but I had the opposite feeling: